atousam/payment-sample/README.md

 2. Copy openjdk17, version 17.0.5 with exact name as jdk-17.0.5_linux-x64_bin.tar.gz in jars diretory of projects payment-service and mock-server:
    Path 1: payment-system/mock-server/jars
    Path 2: payment-system/payment-service/jars
+3. Open docker-compose file and change mysql->volumes accroding to path of your system. (change home/atousa part)
-3. Go to the root of the project in an open terminal and run command:
+4. Go to the root of the project in an open terminal and run command:
    Docker compose up

  The project will start successfully.